 Another great series of books for toddlers or preschoolers, Travel Bug is a cute character that travels around the world to different countries and cities.
-In these picture books about traveling around the world Travel Bug includes famous landmarks, food, history and culture.
+In these picture books about travelling around the world, Travel Bug includes famous landmarks, food, history and culture.

 Each travel picture book has beautiful illustrations, capturing a range of scenes from the destinations as well as plenty of fun facts for the young inspired traveller.
 The series is available for 18 different destinations including, Paris, Venice, London, New York and Rome.

 The Travel Book takes children through every country on the planet.
 Every country has its own full page, where information is provided such as the country’s landscapes, wildlife, landmarks, language, people as well as random fun facts.